Support

 Why didn't Deduplicate find duplicates I know exist?

-Exact-duplicate detection compares file content, not filenames, so two files match only when their bytes are identical.
-Photos saved with different compression, metadata, or formats won't be exact matches — use the similar-photos review to compare them, and adjust the similarity strictness in Deduplicate settings.
+Exact-duplicate detection compares file content, not filenames, so two photo or video files match only when their bytes are identical.
+Files saved with different compression, metadata, or formats won't be exact matches.
+Use similar-photo review, the optional visual-video setting, and the Detection preset (Strict, Balanced, or Loose) to surface more candidates.

 Does Chronoframe work with cloud drives like iCloud or OneDrive?